foam-framework/foam/guides/context.md

 Context is helpful because it hides the source of dependancies (data).
 You write code against a single interface, and run it anywhere, and the data will just be in the context, no matter where the code is being called from.

+The context can be thought of as an object-oriented replacement for global variables, which avoids the tight-coupling which occurs from using globals.